Mariano Gomez (priest): Personal life

 With his parochial assignment, Fr.
 Gomes moved to Cavite Province together with his siblings and mother.
-He had one brother, José, and sisters, Paula and Maria Dolores.
-José Gómez settled in Bacoor, while Maria Dolores was known to have married José Trias of San Francisco de Malabon (now General Trias, Cavite).
+He had one brother, José, and three sisters: Maria Dolores, Paula, and Tomasa.
+José Gómez and Tomasa Gómez settled in Bacoor, while Maria Dolores was known to have married José Trias of San Francisco de Malabon (now General Trias, Cavite).
 His brother José was the father of Padre Feliciano Gómez, a fellow secular priest who was recorded to have been arrested with him in 1872.
+His sister, Tomasa, married Domingo de Cuenca who also hailed from the same town of Bacoor with whom she had daughters.
 He had another priest-nephew, Padre Manuel Trias, through his sister, Maria Dolores.
 Fr.
 Trias was the celebrant of the Mass in San Francisco de Malabon on June 12, 1898 when the Marcha Nacional Filipina was first played publicly as the elevation hymn, replacing the Spanish Marcha Real.
 According to Fr.
 Gómes' last will, he also revealed that he had a son prior to his ordination named Modesto De La Torre, who was known until then as his nephew.